Dareen Abughaida: Career

 Abughaida joined Al Jazeera English in Doha as a news anchor and later anchoring the flagship Newshour.
-At the station, she has reported on major stories that caught the public eye, such as the Egyptian revolution.
-She has also covered the resignation of Pope Benedict, the Malaysia Airlines crash, Brexit, and the Palestinian-Israel conflict.
-Abughaida has also covered the Arab Spring stories and its aftermath.
-Her coverages have brought significant awareness to various conflicts, especially those between Palestine and Israel.
+At the station, she has reported on some of the international stories such as the Arab Spring (2010s), Egyptian Revolution (2011), Pope Benedict resignation (2013), Brexit (2016) and the ongoing Palestinian-Israel conflict.

 Previously, she worked for Dubai One in the United Arab Emirates and, before that, for Bloomberg and CNBC.

 Personal life

 Abughaida graduated from Concordia University in Quebec, with a Bachelor of Commerce degree.
-For security reasons, Abughaida is highly private with much of her personal life.
-As of March 2020, Abughaida is reportedly worth $1M.